kubeedge/website/content/zh/home/timeline.md

 - Edge-controller which connects to Kubernetes api-server and sync node/pod status between edge and kubernetes api-server.
 - Cloudhub which is a websocket server in cloud part of kubeedge.
 - Internal MQTT mode in which MQTT broker is started with edge_core and removes dependency on external MQTT broker.
 - Integration test framework for edge.
 Improved edge_core unit-test coverage.

-**Known issues**

-- We do not have any e2e tests yet.
-- Unit tests coverage should be improved for cloud part.

-**Features Work In Progress (Future release)**

-- Describe device API via CRD.
-- Edge to Edge Communication.
-- Different Protocol support for KubeEdge like BLE, Zigbee,etc

   """